 About

-Jessica is a BAFTA-winning, Ivor Novello nominated composer of contemporary classical music.
+Jessica (she/her) is a BAFTA-winning, Ivor Novello nominated composer of contemporary classical music.

 Her work has been performed in diverse and high-profile venues such as The Old Vic TunnelsThe Barbican, Sydney Opera House, The Royal Albert HallGreat Ormond Street Hospital, The Wellcome Trust, MOMI New York, The Royal Opera House, Sage Gateshead and Durham Cathedral.
 It has had extensive airplay on Radio 3 and Classic FM, as well as on radio stations and in concert halls around the world.
 In August 2022, her music rounded out Prom 21, the first ever Prom dedicated to games music.